Introduction

 Composable

-Each surface is assembled from small headless pieces.
+Each piece is built from smaller headless parts.
 A composer is a root, an input, a toolbar, and a submit.
 A message is a header, a body, and a row of actions.
-Pull pieces out, swap them, or wrap them.
-The shape is yours.
+Pull parts out, swap them, or wrap them.

 This keeps the API narrow.
-A handful of parts compose into many layouts, instead of one monolith with a long list of variants.
+A handful of parts compose into many layouts, instead of one large component with a long list of variants.

 Built for streaming

 Reasoning, tool calls, and replies render as they arrive.
 Components handle the in-progress states, not just the final ones.
 A reasoning block streams its own body.
-A task flips through running, succeeded, and failed without remounting.
-A composer toolbar can show a stop control while a reply is in flight.
+A task moves through running, succeeded, and failed without remounting.
+A composer toolbar can show a stop control while a reply is still streaming.

 Beyond chat

 Agents do more than reply.
-They run tools, request approval, cite sources, read documents, and walk through long chains of thought. ai-kit ships primitives for each of those.
+They run tools, request approval, cite sources, read documents, and step through long chains of thought.
+The kit includes components for each of those.
 Use them inside a conversation, in a sidebar, or on their own.

 Own the code

 Components live in your repo.
-There is no package to update and no abstraction to fight.
-Drop a component in, edit it, fork it, delete the parts you don't need.
-The kit is a starting point, not a dependency.
+There is no package to update.
+Drop a component in, edit it, fork it, or delete the parts you don't need.

-That trade is intentional.
-You take on a little more upkeep in exchange for full control over every surface you ship.
+The tradeoff is that you take on the upkeep yourself in exchange for full control over the code.

 What's next

 Browse the sidebar to see every component, or jump into a specific one to read the API and run the demos.
-Each page includes a copy-as-markdown button so you can hand the docs to your favorite model when you want it to scaffold the surface for you.
+Each page includes a copy-as-markdown button so you can hand the docs to a model when you want help scaffolding a component.